 The AODA also requires large businesses and non-profit organizations to submit an Accessibility Compliance Report every three years.
 The next compliance report is due on December 31, 2020.5

 What Does WCAG 2.1 Mean for ADA Compliance?

-Putting those regulations on hold won’t stop lawsuits and complaints of discrimination, however, so your best bet is to refer to the most up-to-date technical requirements available.
-And that – as of about mid-2018, anyway – will be WCAG 2.1.
+However, accessibility doesn’t solely exist in a vacuum of laws and regulations.
+Accessibility is about how people interact with technology.
+Putting those regulations on hold won’t stop lawsuits and complaints of discrimination if your platforms have accessibility barriers.
+Your best bet is to refer to the WCAG 2.1 accessibility guidelines, the most up-to-date technical requirements available.

 An Innovative Solution

 eSSENTIAL Accessibility has developed a comprehensive accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
 This includes integrating web compliance evaluation services with assistive technology to deliver a transformative experience for people with disabilities.
 Learn more about eSSENTIAL Accessibility’s innovative solution by requesting a time to connect with our team of experts today.

 - Accessibility News: The Section 508 Update.
 Section 508.gov, 2017